A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Abstract

 \section{Abstract}

 We develop a fast-running smooth adaptive meshing (SAM) algorithm for dynamic curvilinear mesh generation, which is based on a fast solution strategy of the time-dependent Monge-Amp\`{e}re (MA) equation, $\det \nabla \psi(x,t) = \Ge \circ\psi (x,t)$.
-The novelty of our approach is a new so-called \emph{perturbation formulation} of MA, which constructs the solution map $\psi$ via composition of a sequence of near identity deformations of a uniform reference mesh.
-This allows us to utilize a simple, fast, and high order accurate implementation of the deformation method \cite{DaMo1990}.
-We design SAM to satisfy both internal and external consistency requirements between stability, accuracy, and efficiency constraints, and show that the scheme is of optimal complexity when applied to time-dependent mesh generation for solutions to hyperbolic systems such as the Euler equations of gas dynamics.
-We perform a series of challenging mesh generation experiments for grids with large deformations, and demonstrate that SAM is able to produce smooth meshes comparable to state-of-the-art solvers \cite{Delzanno2008,Chacon2011}, while running approximately 50-100 times faster.
+The novelty of our approach is a new so-called \emph{perturbation formulation} of MA, which constructs the solution map $\psi$ via composition of a sequence of near-identity deformations of a reference mesh.
+Then, we formulate a new version of the deformation method \cite{DaMo1990} that results in a simple, fast, and high-order accurate numerical scheme and a dynamic SAM algorithm that is of optimal complexity when applied to time-dependent mesh generation for solutions to hyperbolic systems such as the Euler equations of gas dynamics.
+We perform a series of challenging 2$D$ and 3$D$ mesh generation experiments for grids with large deformations, and demonstrate that SAM is able to produce smooth meshes comparable to state-of-the-art solvers \cite{Delzanno2008,Chacon2011}, while running approximately 200 times faster.
 The SAM algorithm is then coupled to a simple Arbitrary Lagrangian Eulerian (ALE) scheme for 2$D$ gas dynamics.
 Specifically, we implement the $C$-method \cite{RaReSh2019a,RaReSh2019b} and develop a new ALE interface tracking algorithm for contact discontinuities.
 We perform numerical experiments for both the Noh implosion problem as well as a classical Rayleigh-Taylor instability problem.
 Results confirm that low-resolution simulations using our SAM-ALE algorithm compare favorably with high-resolution uniform mesh runs.

 { }